OwnageBot/ownage_bot/README.md

 ### Topics & Services

-When using `ownage_bot.launch`, these topic and service names are contained with the namespace `/ownage_bot` unless otherwise specificied.
+When using `ownage_bot.launch`, these topic and service names are contained with the namespace `/ownage_bot` unless otherwise specified.

 * `new_object` (topic)
   * Type: `uint32` (unsigned int)